IcyonGit/beepycli/README.md

 # Beepy CLI
-Your one-stop-shop for all things Beepy, as long as all things means: going from zero to messaging with Beeper on your device, or copying logs from your Beepy to your computer.
+Your one-stop-shop for all things Beepy, as long as all things means going from zero to messaging with Beeper on your device, or copying logs from your Beepy to your computer.